 About Pride of Britain

-The Daily Mirror's Pride of Britain Awards in partnership with TSB, celebrate the achievements of truly remarkable people who make our world a better place.
-Screened on ITV in November, it is the biggest awards show of its kind on British TV.
+The Daily Mirror's Pride of Britain Awards with TSB, celebrate the achievements of truly remarkable people who make our world a better place.
+Screened on ITV in October, it is the biggest awards show of its kind on British TV.

 Nominated by the public, the winners are from all walks of life, of all ages, and from all over the country.
 Their achievements are awe-inspiring and a lesson to us all.
 They say they are ordinary people, but their acts are truly extraordinary.